natowi/3D-Reconstruction-with-Deep-Learning-Methods/README.md

 # 3D-Reconstruction-with-Deep-Learning-Methods

-The focus of this list is on on open-source projects hosted on Github.
+The focus of this list is on open-source projects hosted on Github.

 **Projects released on Github**